TechNexion-customization/ubuntu-tn-imx/README-imx8.md

     RX bytes:672 acl:0 sco:0 events:36 errors:0
     TX bytes:431 acl:0 sco:0 commands:36 errors:0

+    $ hciconfig hci0 up (enabling hci0)

+Now, you can start program your bluetooth applications, or use existed utilities to do testing such as bluetoothctl, hcitool, gatttool.

 #### 4G/5GNR mobile connection using `mmcli` and `qmicli`